Not sure if Amazon Prime is right for you? Here is everything you need to know

 For those who shop often on Amazon, they may be asking themselves: Is an Amazon Prime account worth signing up for?
-The company’s subscription service costs $99 a year ($11 on month-to-month basis), but it offers a multitude of benefits that may very well offset the price of admission.
-Here’s everything you need to know about Amazon Prime, so that you may make an informed decision about whether to subscribe or continue with more traditional buying and streaming habits.
+The company’s subscription service costs $99 a year ($11 on a month-to-month basis), but it offers a multitude of benefits that may very well offset the price of admission.
+Here is everything you need to know about Amazon Prime, so that you may make an informed decision about whether to subscribe or continue with more traditional buying and streaming habits.

-More: Need something to watch?
-Here are our favorite TV shows on Amazon Prime

 Access to free shipping and lightning deals

 For frequent Amazon shoppers, the immediate benefit may be the money you save on shipping.
 Prime members get free two-day shipping on many of the products Amazon sells, as long as you live in the continental United States.
 Some users also get access to free one-day shipping in certain eligible zip codes, and some may even receive same-day shipping.
+Prime members also get free two-hour delivery with Prime Now, which delivers daily essentials and groceries and free release-date delivery on eligible pre-order items (more on this below).

+Alternatively, if you do not need an item right away, you can score some rewards by not going with the fastest shipping option.
+With Free No-Rush Shipping, you either earn rewards on future purchases or receive discounts immediately, simply for agreeing to receive your order within six business days.

 Shipping is not the only way Prime can save its users money, either.
 Prime members can also get early access to Amazon’s “lightning deals,” wherein the company offers massive discounts on specific items for a limited time.
+More specifically, Prime members get 30-minute early access to these select lightning deals.

 Catch the latest flicks on Prime Video

 One of the more valuable parts of a Prime membership is access to Amazon’s library of streaming video content.
 Like Netflix, Prime Video offers a massive number of shows and movies.
-In addition to a rotating selection of popular shows and movies from third parties, Amazon also has its own studio, which produces excellent series such as Transparent and Catastrophe, among others.
-Prime Video costs $9 on its own, but it’s included in a Prime subscription.
+In addition to a rotating selection of popular shows and movies from third parties, Amazon also has its own studio, which produces original content such as Transparent and Catastrophe, among others.
+Prime Video costs $9 on its own, but it is included in a Prime subscription.
+You can stream the content on a smart TV, Roku, Xbox, Amazon Fire TV, iPhone, tablet, and Android device or download the content to your mobile devices, so you can watch offline anywhere you want.

 Upload photos and stream your favorite tracks with Prime Music

 Prime also allows users to stream music, much like Spotify, Apple Music, and Google Play Music.
 Amazon’s library is robust, and users can stream music from their computers, smartphones, tablets, and even the Amazon Echo family of voice assistant products.
+Amazon’s library of music has more than 2 million songs and the content is ad-free.

 Prime also includes a cloud-based service for storing photos, naturally dubbed Prime Photos.
 In addition to unlimited storage space for photos, users may also store up to 5GB of videos and documents.
+New photo search technology makes it easy to find specific photos by searching by keyword such as the location in which the photo was taken.

 Land in-game perks with Twitch Prime

 In recent years, game streaming services like Twitch have become one of the hottest trends on the internet.
 These services allow people to broadcast themselves playing games while others watch and chat, and Twitch has developed a particularly lively community.
 Now, Amazon Prime members will automatically get access to Twitch Prime.
 Among the benefits of this service are free items and content for games — Hearthstone players got access to a new Priest character, for example — along with ad-free viewing.
 If you already have a Twitch account, you just need to link it to your Amazon Prime account to reap the benefits.
+As a bonus, you also get a free monthly Twitch channel subscription to support your favorite streamer.

 Borrow books via the Kindle Lending Library

-Note: Update: Added more detailed information about Amazon Prime shipping, Prime Video, and Prime Music.